 The hyponychium is the skin just under the free edge of your nail.
 It’s located just beyond the distal end of your nail bed, near your fingertip.

-As a barrier from germs and debris, the hyponychium stops external substances from getting under your nail.
+As a barrier from germs and debris, the hyponychium stops external substances from getting under your nails.
 The skin in this region contains white blood cells to help prevent infection.

-But sometimes the hyponychium can overgrow and become thicker.
-This can make it painful to trim your nails.
-Some people also don’t like how it looks.
+But sometimes, the hyponychium can overgrow and become thicker.
+This can make trimming nails painful, and some people also don’t like how it looks.

 In this article, we’ll cover the potential causes of overgrown skin under the fingernail and how to treat it.